pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 This model was developed independently by autor and was based on well-known physical principles and phenomena.
 Everything described in this article is not a universal case for all such reasons, but is considered only from the perspective that specific experience has been gained.
 Any consequences with the use of this device are attributed to the follower who repeated this idea.
-The model is in slow development and modification.
+The model is in slow development and modification and it may contain some flaws.
+Check all dimensions and mounting options before you print these parts!
 Please note that repeated it is possible that the model may be changed or reinterpreted, embodied in a new form.
 All new modifications or additional improvements will be posted on this page: https://github.com/pi-squared-studio/SurfaceBreath_Cooling_System